annaesvensson/yellow-draft/README.md

 <p align="center"><img src="draft-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-draft/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make a draft page

 Set `Status: draft` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
 The page will no longer be visible.
 You can continue to edit the page in a [web browser](https://github.com/annaesvensson/yellow-edit) and on your [computer](https://github.com/annaesvensson/yellow-core).